Updated March 2020

 One of my personal favorite reasons to visit the Broadway Market is the wine.
 I love to taste test and find new bottles., but I seem to have a hard time buying anything besides the 999 Red from Chateau Buffalo.
 It’s made with local Concord grapes and loganberry – one of my favorites.
 Even if you’re not normally a huge fan of sweet wine, it’s a must try.

 Another must is a stop by Kissed by the Sun Spices to stock up on supplies for Easter dinner or maybe #grillingseason!

 Once you gather all your goodies and make your way through the entire market, it’s time to relax and eat pierogi.
 Tucked in the back corner, near the grocery store, is a small diner-like section, once called Perison’s, now called Potts Deli, where you actually stand in line and wait to sit down and eat traditional Polish food done right.
 It may sound weird, but it’s worth it.
 The Polish sausage is crispy and juicy, the pierogi are perfectly browned and buttery, the lazy pierogi are satisfying and the sauerkraut is crunchy and bold.
 It’s the perfect ending to your trip to the market.

 The market is usually (non-holidays) open Monday – Saturday from 8am-5pm.
-Special holiday hours for 2018 are M-W 8a-6p, Th-Fr 6a-7p, Sa 6a-5p, and Mon 8a-6p.
+Special holiday hours the week leading up to Easter are M-W 8a-5p, Th-Fri 6a-7p, Sa 6a-5p, and Mon 8a-6p.
 Find out more about Easter time at the market here.

 999 Broadway, Buffalo, NY 14212